pombredanne/centidb/docs/notes.rst

    order, return an iterator producing the union or intersection of those indices.
 10. Index function versioning, either using bytecode hash or explicit strings.
+11. Refuse to operate unless all index functions provided.

 Maybe: